 Bangladesh Police in UN Missions: Scopes and Challenges

-It all began in 1989 when it left behind its glorious chapter by participating in the United Nations Transition Assistance Group (UNTAG) in an African state named Namibia – ever since, success stories have flourished the fame with adventurous total number of 18,102 personnel in 21 UN Missions to date.
+It all began in 1989 when it left behind its glorious chapter by participating in the United Nations Transition Assistance Group (UNTAG) in an African state named Namibia – ever since, success stories have flourished the fame with adventurous total number of 21,429 personnel in 23 UN Missions to date.

 Bangladesh Police has been performing duties with utmost sincerity, professionalism and dedication.
-They assist in facilitating in the process of disarmament and reintegration, maintaining law and order, protecting displaced and distressed persons, facilitating humanitarian assistance and protecting human rights.
+They assist in facilitating the process of disarmament and reintegration, maintaining law and order, protecting displaced and distressed persons, facilitating humanitarian assistance and protecting human rights.

-Bangladesh, being of the top contributor of female police officers to the United Nations Peacekeeping Operations, has become the crucial partner in the transition from war to peace.
+Bangladesh, being top contributor of female police officers to the United Nations Peacekeeping Operations, has become the crucial partner in the transition from war to peace.
 Bangladesh female peacekeeper has placed them as key driving force to reduce gender-based violence, conflict and confrontation, providing sense of security especially for women and children, mentoring female police officer in the local area and thus empowering women in the host country and promoting social cohesion.
 Bangladesh female police officer with its name and fame has established themselves as the role model in the community in the Mission area.
 Consequently, the demand for Bangladesh Female Police Officer is increasing day by day in the UN peace keeping operations.

 Scopes and Opportunities:

 Over the past decades, the restoration of Rule of Law in post conflict mission area is getting high importance as the international community has recognized the fact of strengthening internal security and criminal justice structure as the most important pre requisite to stabilize the conflict within states.
-As such the role of UN Police has been expanded from monitoring and advising function to reforming, restructuring and institutional building of local police services.
+As such the role of UN Police has expanded from monitoring and advising function to reforming, restructuring and institutional building of local police services.
 Expertise of Bangladesh Police in the field of responsive policing, accountable policing, community policing, electoral assistance has proven its importance in the UN Peace Keeping Operations resulting in wide scopes to work in international arena.

-At the time of transition from shorter term peace keeping efforts to longer term peace building process, Bangladesh Police has huge opportunity to work.
+At the time of transition from short term peace keeping efforts to long term peace building process, Bangladesh Police has huge opportunity to work.
 If we go to the details of range of measures at time of peace building efforts to reduce the risk of relapsing into conflict by strengthening national capacity at all levels for conflict management, first and foremost it is emphasizing on basic safety security and the rule of law which includes protection of property and lives, enforcement of law and order, capacity building of local police, reform of the security and training of local police forces and ensuring the respect for human rights for achieving sustainable peace.
 Bangladesh Police peace keepers as “early peace builders” have all the qualities to implement peace building tasks by providing security umbrella, training for the local Police to build up their capacity in collaboration with other partners.

 Because of the different scenario in different mission area, Bangladesh Police is in a process of enhancing its skill on clear idea and conception on Rules of Engagement (RoE) in a view to act with impartiality in the faces of large scale massacre or untoward incident in the mission area.
-It is identified that to respond to the challenges posed by the contemporary conflicts, Police must be mobile, trained, flexible, productive and sustainable.
+It is identified that to respond to the challenges posed by the contemporary conflicts, Police must be in order mobile, trained, flexible, productive and sustainable.

 In conclusion, we would like to say, Bangladesh Police has one treasure and that treasure is the commitment to the UN Mandate and as such Bangladesh Police would like to engage themselves in any peace keeping mission, wherever & whenever needed by the United Nations.
-(As on 15.04.2018)
+(As on 05.11.2023)